Reset filters

 Author(s): Penhune V; Watanabe D; Savion-Lemieux T;

 This experiment demonstrates that musicians who began training before age seven perform better on a rhythmic tapping task than musicians who began after the age of seven, when the two groups are matched for years of experience.
-These results support the ide ...
+These results support the idea that there may be a sensitive period in childhood for motor training, similar to that observed for ...

 Article GUID: 16597774